chongyangshi/Constantine/README.md

 Make sure that XeLaTeX works on your system by executing `xelatex -version`, then run Constantine with:

-    python main.py /path/to/output.pdf
+    python main.py /path/to/output.pdf [YYYY-MM-DD]

-**The script will always fetch next week's events, with a week starting from Monday.**
+If the optional second argument (a date such as 2017-02-01) is passed in, Constantine will fetch the calendar for the week **after** that date, rather than for the week after today.

 And it's done.
 If any error occurs outputs should provide some clue.